 Want more information about your state and the guarantees backing up the regulators backing up the insurance company backing up your annuity?
 Here is the link: https://www.nolhga.com/policyholderinfo/main.cfm

 According to AARP Social Security Resources.
 If you and your spouse file a joint return with a combined income below $32,000, your benefits are not taxable.
-For income between $32,000 and $44,000, up to 50 percent of benefits may be taxable, and up to 85 percent if combined income is more than $44,000.Feb 10, 2014.
+For income between $32,000 and $44,000, up to 50 percent of help may be taxable, and up to 85 percent if combined income is more than $44,000.Feb 10, 2014.
 Here is the AARP link: http://www.aarp.org/work/social-security/info-2014/social-security-benefit-taxes.html

-8: 1035 Tax-Free Exchange: Consider the situation where you have purchased a US Treasury, as long as you own that asset you are locked into it.
+8: 1035 Tax-Free Exchange: Consider the situation where you have purchased a US Treasury; as long as you own that asset, you are locked into it.
 You are not allowed to make any changes to it without selling it.
 There are no rules in place to take advantage of future circumstances.
 The same goes for other investments such as bonds and stocks.
 That rule does not include annuities.
-The IRA allows for you to keep your tax deferral intact and move from company to company, annuity contract to annuity contract all without exposure to taxation from your tax-deferred earnings.
+The IRA allows you to keep your tax deferral intact and move from company to company, annuity contract to annuity contract, all without exposure to taxation from your tax-deferred earnings.
 This provides the annuitant control over increasing future benefits and increasing future interest options.
 The 1035 Exchange gives you a perfect tool to manage your annuity retirement account.
 Even though the IRS allows the use of this exchange, rules still need to be followed.

 Here is the IRS link for more info: http://www.irs.gov/pub/irs-drop/n-03-51.pdf